Active Learning-based Model Predictive Coverage Control: Problem Formulation

-The optimal solution in terms of both partition and positions is called centroidal Voronoi configuration.
-Note that all the sets in $\mathbb{W}_{p}$ are convex provided that $\mathbb{A}$ is convex~\cite{Du1999}.
-The coverage control problem can hence be reduced to ensuring $p$ converges to $c(\mathbb{W}_{p}, \phi)$ with $\mathbb{W}_{p}$ according to~\eqref{eq:voronoidef}.
+\rahel{This locally} optimal solution in terms of both partition and positions is called \rrahel{a} \textit{centroidal Voronoi configuration} and the coverage control problem can hence be reduced to ensuring $p$ converges to $c(\mathbb{W}_{p}, \phi)$ with $\mathbb{W}_{p}$ according to~\eqref{eq:voronoidef}.
 Classically, for integrator dynamics this is achieved using the Lloyd algorithm~\cite{Lloyd1982}, which consists in an iterative update of the form $p_{i, k+1} = c(\mathbb{W}_{p_{k},i}, \phi)$.
-We study this problem for more general dynamics, and both for known environments, i.e., a known density~$\phi$, and in case $\phi$ is unknown and needs to be learned online.
+We study \rahel{this coverage problem while accounting for} more general nonlinear dynamics, collision avoidance constraints, and both for known environments, i.e., with known density~$\phi$, and in the case in which $\phi$ is unknown and needs to be learned online.